Ya-Foo/QR-register/README.md

 [Example](https://docs.google.com/spreadsheets/d/1UT_GerjzJCv7Bu_MnEMHZUr533mF3xe0W0rMiUlHnq4/edit#gid=650366501)

-- Every delegate should have their own unique identifier
+- Every delegate should have their own unique identifier.
 - The delegates' identifier and their attendance cell should locate on the same row.
 - No merged cells should be in the delegates' row.